Avicenna and the Law of Non-Contradiction

 Despite their protestations, Postmodern-types violate this law when they claim that truth cannot be known.
 Since they mean for this claim to be taken as true (despite their verbal smoke and mirrors), they are saying that it’s the case that truth can be known and it’s the case that truth cannot be known.

 With all the ills Islam has brought to humanity, I’ve found something commendable.
 Muslim philosopher Avicenna (Ibn Sina) deftly shows the folly of denying the law of non-contradiction.

 Anyone who denies the Law of Non-contradiction should be beaten and burned until he admits that to be beaten is not the same as not to be beaten, and to be burned is not the same as to not be burned.

-I recommend setting this to memory for use next time you encounter someone denying the law of non-contradiction—or for use next time you want to recite flowery, Islamic prose.
+I recommend setting this to memory for use next time you encounter someone denying the law of non-contradiction—or if you just simply want to recite flowery Islamic prose.